-Low Carb and Keto friendly breaded chicken breasts baked in homemade marinara sauce and topped with gooey mozzarella cheese!
+Indulge in these tender, juicy and crispy gluten-free breaded chicken breasts baked in a low carb marinara sauce and topped with gooey mozzarella cheese with zero guilt!

-Gooey mozzarella cheese over perfectly breaded chicken breast, all baked in delicious homemade marinara makes this one irresistible Keto Italian recipe!
+Gooey mozzarella cheese over perfectly breaded chicken breast, all baked in delicious low carb marinara makes this one irresistible Keto Italian recipe!

 What's in Keto Chicken Parmesan

 - Boneless skinless chicken breasts

 - Garlic salt

 - Ground pepper

 *Exact measurements are listed in the recipe card below.